New perspective on symmetry breaking in a clean antiferromagnetic chain: Spin-selective transport and NDR phenomenon: Introduction

-For a perfect magnetic system with vanishing net magnetization, the sub-Hamiltonians $H_{\uparrow}$ and $H_{\downarrow}$, associated with up and down spin electrons, are {\em symmetric} to each other, which makes it difficult to establish a mismatch between up and down spin energy channels.
+For a {\em clean} (disorder-free) magnetic system with vanishing net magnetization, in presence of uniform electron hopping, the sub-Hamiltonians $H_{\uparrow}$ and $H_{\downarrow}$, associated with up and down spin electrons, are {\em symmetric} to each other, which makes it difficult to establish a mismatch between up and down spin energy channels.
 To break the symmetry between $H_{\uparrow}$ and $H_{\downarrow}$, some proposals have been put forward, such as introducing substitutional disorder into the system, incorporating hopping asymmetry in different segments, or applying a transverse electric field~\cite{f3,sy1}.
 In the present article, we propose a new prescription for symmetry breaking by considering a bias drop along the functional element that bridges contact electrodes.
 In most studies of nanoscale junctions, the applied bias is assumed to drop entirely at the interfaces between the conductor and the electrodes.
 This simplification is often reasonable for too short conductors.
 Incorporating a bias drop along the conductor itself provides a more realistic description of electron transport and can qualitatively alter the transport characteristics.

-To substantiate these facts, we analyze a magnetic nanojunction where an antiferromagnetic (AFM) chain is coupled to source and drain electrodes (Fig.~\ref{fig1}).
+To substantiate these facts, we analyze a magnetic nanojunction where an antiferromagnetic (AFM)~\cite{afnw1,afnw2,afnw3,afnw4,afnw5,afnw6} chain is coupled to source and drain electrodes (Fig.~\ref{fig1}).
 The neighboring magnetic moments in the chain are arranged in an antiparallel configuration.
 These localized magnetic moments scatter itinerant electron spins via the usual spin-moment exchange interaction, giving rise to spin-dependent transport phenomena.